 A key point in looking at financials Is to understand cash generation and adjusted EBITDA, or seller’s discretionary earnings (SDE).
 A fair number of businesses are valued based on an EBITDA, revenue (see: how to value a SaaS Business) or SDE multiple and a buyer and a seller will generally want to negotiate adjustments to EBITDA or SDE, arguing that some events may not be representative of the business operation going forward, or that the positive impact of recent measures are not yet reflected in reported numbers and that valuation should be done on a Pro forma basis.

 To become better at how to value a business, we highly recommend that you use several valuation techniques, the most common being Discounted Cash Flow and multiple-based valuation.
+Please refer to this video for a short explanation on how to build a DCF valuation.
 This will allow you to come up with a valuation range instead of a hard, definitive number, and help you set up your expectation and negotiation.
-You can review the following video of an existing valuation model which walks you through a DCF template.
+You can also review the following video of an existing valuation model which walks you through a DCF template.
 You can see an output example below:

 Look online for similar companies that have recently been acquired or which have raised funds.
 You can generally find information on the value paid by investors and recoup information from different sources to come up with a Revenue multiple or an EBITDA multiple paid for the company.
 You can then compare the acquired companies to the business you are trying to valuate, comparing all the elements you were able to find (size, revenue growth, profitability etc.)